jasonkhan99/Factory/README.md

   2. Click on the "Clone or download" button to copy the project.
   3. If you know how to use the command line and Github, clone the project with `git clone`.
 Use "**Download ZIP**" if not.
   4. Extract the Zip to a folder of your choice and open with a code editor (i.e. vscode)
-  5. Import the .sql file into a SQL Manager as a Database.
-In mySQL Workbench you import from self-contained file and select the .sql file
+  5. Use a SQL Manager Database such as mySQL Workbench.
-  6. Make sure your database matches this Schema:
+  6. Change the appsettings.json file to use your own first and last name and password

-  7. Navigate to the Factory directory by entering `cd` **Your Filepath/**`Factory`.
-Then enter `dotnet restore`, `dotnet build`, and `dotnet run` into the terminal.
+  6. Navigate to the Factory directory by entering `cd` **Your Filepath/**`Factory`.
+Then enter `dotnet restore`, `dotnet build`, `dotnet dotnet ef migrations add _Your_Name_`, `dotnet ef database update` then `dotnet run` into the terminal.

 ## Known Bugs